adamvr/node-hxpipe/README.md

 # Introduction

 This project is a partial clone of hxpipe from w3c's [html-xml-utils](http://www.w3.org/Tools/HTML-XML-utils/), written in nodejs javascript.
+Eventually it should be a drop-in replacement for hxpipe.

 # Dependencies